termicoder/termicoder/README.rst

 Usage
 -----
+Only commands highlighted here, for details we reccommend going through `sample run <https://github.com/diveshuttam/termicoder/blob/master/documentation/samplerun.md>`_ which contains detailed usage

-Only basic usage highlighted here, for details of a particular command use
+for details of a particular command use

     ::